In this article:

 1. Use onions

 Onions are rich in medicinal compounds that stimulate the healing of a wound or injury.
-These can be ground to a paste and applied topically to help reduce the formation of scars.

 A study demonstrated that the use of a 12% onion extract gel thrice a day could help reduce scar height and other scar symptoms post-operation.
 (1)